We've included a list of commonly asked questions and answers. If you need further assistance, you may call 812-464-1842 or email email@example.com

 What if I have a returned check?

-There is a $15 returned check for the first check that is returned.
+There is a $15 returned check fee for checks that are returned.
 Sometimes checks are returned due to incorrect bank account information.
-Please be sure to enter the correct routing and account number when paying by e-check.
-There is a $25 returned check fee for any subsequent returned check.
-A student with a returned check will also have a hold placed on his or her account until the returned payment is paid with cash or money order/cashier check.
+Please be sure to enter the correct account type and routing and account number when paying by e-check.
+A student with a returned check will also have a hold placed on their account until the returned payment is paid with cash or money order/cashier check.
 If the returned check was an e-check through TouchNet, a restriction will also be placed on that specific account in TouchNet until the returned payment is resolved.
+After two returned checks, a permanent ACH restriction will be placed on the student and the student may no longer pay using ACH or paper check.

 What is Archie's Book Bundle?